 Supporting Livelihood of Vulnerable Households Through LPG and Leaf Plate Schemes at Koshi

 In the rural parts of Nepal, more than 64% of households use firewood as cooking energy with the open-fire method, which may cause serious health risk affecting mostly women and children.
 According to WHO, over 7500 Nepalese women and children die annually due to illnesses related to indoor air pollution.
-Although, Liquefied Petroleum Gas (LPG) is dream energy for rural women of Nepal, poor and marginalized households have limited access to have it.
-Use of firewood and biomass energy for cooking using open fire method not only affects the health but also cause deforestation, that has negative impacts on the biodiversity.
-Use of alternative energy sources, such as LPG, probably offers the best option for now in the rural households of Nepal in terms of reducing indoor pollution, to improve the health status as well as reducing pressure on the forest to protect wildlife habitat and overall biodiversity.
+Although, Liquefied Petroleum Gas (LPG) is the dream energy for rural women of Nepal, poor and marginalized households have limited access to have it.
+The use of firewood and biomass energy for cooking using the open fire method not only affects health but also cause deforestation, which has negative impacts on biodiversity.
+The use of alternative energy sources, such as LPG, probably offers the best option for now in the rural households of Nepal in terms of reducing indoor pollution, improving the health status as well as reducing pressure on the forest to protect wildlife habitat and overall biodiversity.